eonk/CrimeSciData/docs/04-carpentry.md

 df <- select(df, uniqid, at_sexviol, gender, d11, d1, d25, d15a, region)
 ```

-Now we can change a bunch of names all at once with the following code:
+Now we can change a bunch of variables' names all at once with the following code:

 ```r